jackyzha0/quartz/content/VCS-Documentation/server-install/Postgres + docker compose setup.md

       - "10443:443"
 ```

 `NEXT_PUBLIC_API_SUB_PATH` should be left blank if configuring for single server otherwise it will need to be `/gateway` to have it route requests to the mutiserver gateway.
-For more information on the multi server setup see //TODO:
+For more information on the multi server setup see [[Multi server config]]

 Replace `<server-ip>` inside `NEXTAUTH_URL` with the ip address of the server.
 Also replace the `<nginxprt-1080>` with the same port used for the `NEXT_PUBLIC_API_PORT`